owen-totem-space/aqueduct-child-theme/README.md

 <br>

-These are controllable via the appearance -> customize menu.
+Edit via appearance -> customize menu -> "IMC Footer"
-Click "IMC Footer"

 Benefits: An extra navigation area to decentralize some of the items from the current nav menus.
 It also looks pretty nice and frames pages better when a website has a good footer.